Holiday rentals in Playa de las Américas

 How do I get around Playa de las Américas?

 Located around 10 miles from Playa de las Américas, Tenerife Sur (TFS) is the larger of the island’s two airports and the chief hub for international flights.
 Several bus routes will take you to town straight from the airport in around 30 minutes, or the local taxis offer transfers.
 Tenerife has the best public transport system in the Canaries: you can get around Playa de las Américas easily on the free buses and the miniature trains that work their way around the various neighbourhoods.
 It’s a little spread out for walking (and some parts are quite hilly), so a rental car is another alternative, especially if you want to explore more of the island or the harder to reach beaches.

 While Playa de las Américas is very much a resort town, the wonderful subtropical temperatures of the Canary Islands mean it’s open to visitors all year round.
-Summer sees peak business, but the weather is good for sunbathing from March onwards, and spring and autumn are good options if you want to avoid the largest crowds.
+Summer sees peak business, but the weather is good for sunbathing from March onwards, and spring and autumn are good options for booking one of the area’s apartments if you want to avoid the largest crowds.

 Tenerife’s mild winters make it a perfect destination for a midwinter escape to the sun, and February is a particularly colourful month, when the Canary Islands stage one of the world’s largest carnivals — second only to Brazil.
 St John’s Night, in June, is another great celebration to witness, with bonfires lit up and down the island’s beaches, while the Fiesta de San Andres, at the end of November, has some quirky traditions, with pots and heavy objects dragged through the streets to create as much noise as possible.

 What are the top things to do in Playa de las Américas?